 Design details of Oxford North

-The Red Hall building will be a steel shed designed to have large, uninterrupted floorplates.
-The skeletal frame of the building will be flexible and reconfigurable and will be lean and efficient.
-The Red Hall will also have a cantilevered roof that extends beyond the main structure, forming a canopy over the building entrance.
+The Red Hall building is a steel shed designed to have large, uninterrupted floorplates.
+The skeletal frame of the building is flexible and reconfigurable.
+The Red Hall also has a cantilevered roof that extends beyond the main structure, forming a canopy over the building entrance.

-Oxford North Ventures received approval for expanding the Red Hall in March 2023 from Oxford City Council.
-The expanded Red Hall will feature a portal-framed opening towards the market square to add doors and windows for public use.
-It will include a café, retail units, community spaces, co-working spaces, and meeting spaces.
+Oxford North Ventures received approval from Oxford City Council in March 2023 to expand the Red Hall.
+The expanded Red Hall features a portal-framed opening towards the market square to add doors and windows for public use.

 Sustainable homes at Oxford North

-The new homes at Oxford North have been designed around a central landscaped park with play areas, and meadow grassland along with a network of pedestrian and cycle paths.
+The new sustainable homes at Oxford North have been designed around a central landscaped park with play areas, meadow grassland and a network of pedestrian and cycle paths.
 To improve the biodiversity of the development, approximately 200 new trees, extensive planting and green roofing will be added.

 The central landscape of Oxford North provides the most important public amenity space.
 It is formed by areas that provide a range of open spaces and a sequence of diversely planted habitats for wildlife.